Research Internship Program

 You’ll be employed for 30 days to complete a research project under the supervision of a School of Health Sciences faculty member.
 In addition to the practical element of the program, you’ll receive a tax-free scholarship of $1,800.

-Most students work on their research projects full-time over a six-week period during the summer break, however part-time or split periods of employment may, in some instances, be negotiated with the supervisor.
-Your internship will culminate in a poster presentation, held at the start of Semester 1, 2018.
+Most students work on their research projects full-time over a six-week period during the semester break, however part-time or split periods of employment may, in some instances, be negotiated with the supervisor.
+Your internship will culminate in a poster presentation, held at the start of Semester 1, 2019.

 To get an idea of the type of work you may be doing, view the list of projects being offered below.